Introduction to Zazen Practice

 Zazen

-1. Correct body posture: La postura de loto es la ideal para zazen.
+1. Correct body posture: The lotus position is ideal for zazen.
 If it is not possible to adopt it, It is advisable to consult with a Zen master.
 The pelvis should be slightly tilted forward, allowing internal organs to be optimally positioned, and the spine must be straight.
-The eyes remain half closed, looking inward, without looking at anything specific.

-2. Correct breathing: La respiración en zazen es lenta, deep and silent, with a long exhalation that contributes to a natural and powerful rhythm.
+2. Correct breathing: Breathing in zazen it's slow, deep and silent, with a long exhalation that contributes to a natural and powerful rhythm.
 It is important not to force your breathing, but to observe it carefully and allow it to develop in a fluid and relaxed manner.

 Main errors in zazen practice

-Dogen Zenji, in his work Fukanzazengi, advises: “Desde el inicio de zazen, “We must avoid both physical and mental relaxation and distraction.”.
-Durante zazen, It is possible to fall into two states that are harmful to physical and mental health., both contrary to the state of alertness that characterizes the Buddha.
+Dogen Zenji, in his work Fukanzazengi, advises: “Since the beginning of zazen, “We must avoid both physical and mental relaxation and distraction.”.
+During zazen, It is possible to fall into two states that are harmful to physical and mental health., both contrary to the state of alertness that characterizes the Buddha.

-On the one hand, You can fall into a state of excessive relaxation, both physically and mentally., characterized by intense unconscious activity, close to dream, and a lack of muscle tone.
+On the one hand, you can fall into a state of excessive relaxation, both physical and mental, characterized by intense unconscious activity, close to dream, and a lack of muscle tone.
 This state, known in Japanese as container, manifests as drowsiness and lack of mental clarity.
 Surveillance decreases, conscience becomes dull, the body loses tone, head tilts forward, the thumbs fall and the hands become inert.
 Breathing becomes totally unconscious, letting yourself go at your own pace.

 This state should be avoided.
 The most effective way to do this is by readjusting your body posture.: straighten the spine, recover muscle tone and, especially, keep your eyes open.

 On the other hand, we can fall into a state of distraction and mental dispersion, known in Japanese as sanran.
 This state is characterized by tense muscle tone and very accelerated mental activity..
 Thoughts and sensations proliferate, the same as memories and wishes.
-Esta es la típica actitud de aquellos quepiensandurante zazen.
+This is the typical attitude of those who “they think” during zazen.
 Physically, chin rises, thumbs tense, and the body twitches.
 To avoid falling into this state, it is advisable to focus on a long and smooth exhalation, direct attention to the center of the palm of the left hand, and readjust body posture: Pick up your chin and keep your thumbs in a horizontal line.

 By balancing the body, the mind is also balanced.
 As Dōgen Zenji mentions in the Fukanzazengi: